1. Slow your roll

-Modern training methods are based on setting the dog up for success and showing him exactly how to behave, rather than endlessly correcting bad behavior.
+Modern training methods are based on setting the dog up for success and showing him exactly how to behave, instead of endlessly correcting bad behavior.
 As a result, training becomes fun, rather than a chore.
 Your dog learns that you are a trustworthy person who’s worth listening to.

 I understand the tendency to take dog training very seriously, especially if your new dog has some obnoxious behavior problems.
 But it doesn’t have to be this way.
 Loosen up a bit.
 Spend some time with Fido when you aren’t worrying about teaching him something.
 Play with your dog!
 Play with toys – keep a tug toy on hand for a quick game as a break between training sessions.
 And play without toys – challenge Fido to a game of tag or roughhousing.
 “Play training” builds focus and enthusiasm and is the best way to build a strong relationship between you and your dog.
 He’ll trust you, and like you, better for it.

 Connection is not a one-way street.
 If you want your dog’s respect and attention, you have to give her yours.
 When you’re working with your dog, commit 100% of your attention to her.
 Training sessions are not the time to be worrying about work or figuring out what to eat for dinner.
 Work on being really, truly present in the moment.
 Lola will sense if you aren’t really “there” with her, and as a result she won’t be there with you either.